 The term ‘active’ can have different meanings.
-At the Washington Division of Geology and Earth Resources, ‘active’ means that a fault has evidence for movement within the Holocene time period (since about 12,000 years ago).
+At the Washington Geological Survey, ‘active’ means that a fault has evidence for movement within the Holocene time period (since about 12,000 years ago).
 It usually also means that there are earthquakes (even small ones) on the fault.

 This diagram shows the many types of active faults and the general location of past earthquakes in Washington.

 Washington has dozens of active faults and fault zones.
 Some of these faults are in remote areas.
 Others, like the Seattle fault and southern Whidbey Island fault zone, cross under major cities and pose a significant hazard.

 In general, larger faults make larger earthquakes.
 All faults, regardless of size, can be dangerous if they rupture.

 The Geologic Information Portal has a Natural Hazards theme that shows active faults and earthquakes.
 Click the "Seismogenic Features" button in the Map Contents window to display faults and earthquakes.